 Note that Veterans Court cannot result in dismissals of most felony sexual offenses, such as

 It depends on the case.
 Repercussions range from

 - a judicial slap on the wrist to

 Your attorney would try to persuade the judge to give you another chance to complete the program.10

 In most circumstances, the case will resume as if you never entered the program.
 Then you will be treated like any other defendant.
 Depending on the case, you may face

 Consult with an attorney or do an internet search for locations.
 If there is no program close by, it may still be possible to do some kind of court-approved program.

-Twenty-one California courts authorized Veterans Treatment Programs with upwards of 100 locations throughout the state.
+Thirty-three California courts authorized Veterans Treatment Programs with upwards of 100 locations throughout the state.
 For addresses and contact information, see our article on how to find a veterans court in your California county.